A Step-by-Step Guide to Building a Winning Sales POC

 A lack of customer engagement throughout the POC process can significantly undermine its success.
 Without active involvement from the customer, there's a risk of misalignment between their expectations and the delivered solution.

-It's essential to encourage customer feedback and address any hesitations or roadblocks promptly to keep the customer invested in the POC's outcomes.
+It's essential to encourage customer feedback and address any hesitations or roadblocks promptly during the sales process to keep the customer invested in the sales POCs outcomes.

 Poor Communication